 If the amount of fat or saturated fat per 100g is in between these figures, that's a medium level, and packaging may be colour-coded amber.

-1. Include healthy fats and limit saturated fats
+1. Focus on unsaturated fats and limit saturated ones

-It's important to remember to stick to reference intakes (RI) – the guideline daily amounts for nutrients like fats.
-Aim to have no more than about ⅓ of the fat in your daily diet being saturated, with the remainder being healthy fats including the monounsaturated and polyunsaturated fats found in olive oil, rapeseed oil, avocado, unsalted nuts and seeds.
+It's important to remember to stick to reference intakes – these are the daily guidelines for key nutrients like fats.
+Aim to have no more than about ⅓ of the fat in your daily diet in saturated form, with the remainder being the monounsaturated and polyunsaturated varieties such as olive oil, rapeseed oil, unsalted nuts and seeds.

 Almond butter